muritane/coordination-architecture/constraint_discovery.md

 Versioning makes specialization **honest** by bounding its validity.
 Backward compatibility becomes an explicit cost, not an implicit obligation.

-Exploration continues across versions, not within load-bearing execution.
+Exploration continues **across versions**, not inside load-bearing execution.

 ---